zhangzhehao95/CNN-MoCo/README.md

 # Models
 You can download the pre-trained model and one prepared SPARE challenge dataset in npy format from [Google Drive](https://drive.google.com/drive/folders/194KKJPdF-7xSAm5Z3YXO5LGKYzl6pFQw?usp=sharing).
+You can get more 4D-CBCT data from the [SPARE challenge website](https://image-x.sydney.edu.au/spare-challenge/).